ECS Labourer Card Approval Granted for COSAC’s Safe2Site

 ECS Labourer Card vs CSCS Labourer Card

-The ECS labourer card is often confused with the CSCS labourer card.
-The key difference is that the ECS card is specialised for the electrotechnical industry, while the CSCS card covers the wider construction sector.
-If you work exclusively in electrical or related trades, the ECS card is the more relevant choice.
+The ECS card is specifically tailored to the electrotechnical industry, whereas a CSCS card training covers the wider construction sector.
+If you work primarily in electrical trades, the ECS card is the most relevant choice for you.

 Frequently Asked Questions